Below are general settings to avoid Spam Filters.

-- Maintain a good IP reputation.
-Your sending IP reputation is based on many factors, including (but not limited to) bounce rates, blacklisting, spam complaints, lack of sending IP history.
+- Maintain a good IP reputation: Your sending IP reputation is based on many factors, including (but not limited to) bounce rates, blacklisting, spam complaints, and lack of sending IP history.
+If you are buying a new IP it is necessary that you warm it up before sending it to the entire list of leads in order to gain the trust of the ISPs.

-- Don’t Use Spammy Formatting (i.e. writing in all caps; using exclamation
+- Don’t Use Spammy Formatting: i.e. Writing in all caps, Using the exclamation

-- Don't use spam trigger words and phishing phrases (WIN, Free!)
+- Don't use spam trigger words and phishing phrases like WIN, Free!

 - List hygiene is key to getting past spam filters.
 If you send emails to unengaged or invalid contacts who ignore your emails, filters assume you're sending spam.